mrtunguyen/mrtunguyen.github.io/posts/RAG/What you should know about RAG (Retrieved-Augmente 5ffd27cf98504d6ca45823cc8e3b118d.md

 This [great blog about indexes from thedataquarry](https://thedataquarry.com/posts/vector-db-3) gives a best overview on this subject.
 In our blog, we will talk about the most popular ones.

-### IVF-PQ
+### IVF-PQ (Inverted file index - product quantization)

-In a simple terms, the IVF part of the index helps us find the right area to search in, like narrowing down which part of a library to look in for a specific book.
-The PQ part helps us quickly compare the query (what we're looking for) with the actual books (database vectors), making the search faster.
+In a simple terms, the Inverted file index (IVF) part of the index helps us find the right area to search in, like narrowing down which part of a library to look in for a specific book.
+The product quantization (PQ) part helps us quickly compare the query (what we're looking for) with the actual books (database vectors), making the search faster.
 It's like having a shortcut to check if a book matches what we want.

 When we use both IVF and PQ together, we get a big boost in speed because PQ helps with speed, and IVF helps us find more of the right books, improving the chances of finding what we're looking for.

 ### Hierarchical Navigable Small Words (HNSW)

 The Hierarchical Navigable Small-World (HNSW) graph algorithm is widely regarded as one of the most popular methods for constructing vector indexes.
 In fact, many database vendors currently favor it as their primary choice.
+The idea comes from this paper [Efficient and robust approximate nearest neighbor search using Hierarchical Navigable Small World graphs](https://arxiv.org/abs/1603.09320).

+Let break down the key concepts in simpler terms:

+- Small-World:

+    In a small-world network, most nodes can be reached from every other node by a small number of steps or connections.
+It's a concept often seen in social networks where people are surprisingly well-connected even though the world is large.
+- Navigable:

+    Navigability refers to the ease with which you can travel or find your way through something.
+In the context of HNSW, it means the structure allows for efficient navigation when searching for similar items.

+- Hierarchical:

+    Hierarchy involves organizing elements into levels or layers, where each level represents a different level of detail or abstraction.
+In HNSW, hierarchical structures are used to organize the data in a way that makes searching for similar items more efficient.
+- HNSW in Similarity Search:

+    - In similarity search, the goal is to find items in a dataset that are similar to a given query item.
+HNSW achieves this by creating a hierarchical graph where each node represents a data point, and connections between nodes represent similarity.

+    - The hierarchy allows for faster search because it narrows down the potential similar items, starting from a coarse level and progressively refining the search.
+This hierarchical organization helps in quickly discarding non-relevant items.

+    - The "navigable" aspect ensures that, even within these hierarchical levels, the structure facilitates efficient movement towards the most similar items.

+In simple terms, think of HNSW as a smart way of organizing information in a large dataset so that when you want to find something similar to a given item, you can do it quickly by following a well-organized path through the data, thanks to its small-world and hierarchical properties.
+It's like having a well-structured map that helps you navigate efficiently to find what you're looking for.

 ## Retrieval Approaches